wnyao/OrderingApplication/README.md

 OrderingApplication

 ## Description
-Ordering application is a mock up designed as regard to requirements specified below.
-Few design elements of this mock up are not entirely build as the requirements described, but closely related.
+Ordering application is a mock up designed based to requirements specified at the below section.
+Few design elements on this mock up are not entirely build as the requirements described, but closely related.

 ## How-to-run